 pH tester: Maintaining the right pH level is crucial for hydroponic gardening.
 You'll need a pH tester to measure and adjust the pH of the nutrient solution.

-Other specialized tools: Depending on the type of hydroponic system you're using, you may need other tools like air stones, tubing, and timers.
+Other specialized tools: Depending on the type of hydroponic garden system you're using, you may need additional tools like air stones, tubing, and timers.

 The first step is to select a suitable container for your DIY hydroponic garden.
 You can use a plastic bin, large bucket, or any other watertight container that is at least 6 inches deep.
 Ensure that the container is large enough to accommodate your desired number of plants.